How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 Most of the luxury hotels are west of Shinjuku Station, which is a pretty boring part of the area.
 It’s just government buildings and office buildings.
 At night, it’s pretty much dead.

 But the hotels are beautiful with amazing views of the skyline of Tokyo.
-Here are the best ones:
+The prices are for bookings made 4 months in advance for an April 2024 stay.

 The Park Hyatt Hotel is the same hotel that Bill Murray and Scarlet Johansen stayed at in Lost in Translation.